ParaMahalingam/RetroHunt/README.md

 # RetroHunt

 RetroHunt is a cross-platform application created using React Native.
 This mobile application is named ‘RetroHunt’ and is our proposition for an online community-driven video game exchange platform, allowing users to buy older games within their local area with relative ease through either delivery or in-person exchange.

+**The following project was created in a group as part of a university assignment.
+I was the leading app developer for this project, with additional contributions from other team members.**

 ## Screenshots
 ![RetroHunt](https://raw.githubusercontent.com/ParaMahalingam/RetroHunt/main/Screenshots/combined.png )